Sunday, May 17, 2026

 of whom I got to spend much time with and I

-remember each well.
-And, of course, all four of
+remember each vividly.
+And all four of my

 and with whom I had the great luxury of spending